Advertiser Disclosure

 Hot Tip: Check out our in-depth review of British Airways’ Boeing 777-200 Club World from St. Lucia (UVF) to Grenada (GND).

-15. Experience British Airways Concorde Room at London Heathrow for 42,500 Avios (British Airways)
+15. Experience the British Airways Concorde Room at London Heathrow for 42,500 Avios (British Airways)

 Enjoy the Concorde Room at LHR.
 Image Credit: British Airways

-And starting from just 42,500 Avios during off-peak dates and 50,000 Avios during peak dates, you can book a regional first class flight on British Airways, as long as the flight distance is not greater than 3,000 miles.
+Starting from 42,500 Avios during off-peak dates and 50,000 Avios during peak dates, you can book a regional first-class flight on British Airways, as long as the flight distance is not greater than 3,000 miles.

 Even though British Airways first class is typically reserved only for long-haul flights, the airline does offer a first class product on a couple of shorter routes, including: